-Passlock®
+Passlock[®]

-Your vehicle has the Passlock® theft-deterrent system.
+Your vehicle is equipped with the Passlock[®] theft-deterrent system.

-Passlock® is a passive theft-deterrent system.
-Passlock® enables fuel if the ignition lock cylinder has not been tampered with.
+Passlock[®] is a passive theft-deterrent system.
+Passlock[®] enables fuel if the ignition lock cylinder is turned with a valid key.
+If a correct key is not used or the ignition lock cylinder is tampered with, the fuel system is disabled and the vehicle will not start.

-During normal operation, the SECURITY light will go off about five seconds after the ignition key is turned to ON and the engine is started.
+During normal operation, the SECURITY light will turn off approximately five seconds after the ignition key is turned to ON and the engine is started.